Blue Quran: Form

-The Blue Quran was written in Kufic script, characterized by sharp angles and the absence of vowel markings.
-Each page contains 15 lines, which is untraditional for the period.
-It was common for Qurans to have thick margins, few lines, and large spaces between words, much like the Amajur Quran, which contained three lines per horizontal page.
-More common features of the Blue Quran include the perceptible column of letters on the right side of each folio and the splitting of unconnected letters between lines in the manuscript.
+The Blue Quran is a large manuscript, with height 11 15/16 inches (30.4 cm) and width 15 13/16 inches (40.2 cm).
+The codex is arranged with horizontal pages, rather than the vertical format traditionally used for Qurans.
+Each page contains 15 lines, which is unusual for the period: it was more common for Qurans to have thick margins, few lines, and large spaces between words e.g. the Amajur Quran has three lines per horizontal page.

-The manuscript is thought to have contained 600 parchment folios made from sheepskin, which was commonly used because of the thinness of the finished product.
-Due to the size and construction of the manuscript, the parchment would have required at least 150 sheep.
-The signature blue color of the parchment came from an indigo dye that was derived from an indigotin-bearing plant material, either Indian indigo or woad.
-Due to the similar composition of all indigo dyes, modern analytic technology and art historians are unable to make a definitive conclusion on the source of the blue dye.
-However, research done by scholar Cheryl Porter, whose work focuses on the use and technical implementation of color in manuscripts, has determined that the dye was likely brushed onto the parchment before it was stretched and dried.
+The manuscript is thought to have initially contained 600 folios.
+Each is made from sheepskin parchment, which provides a thin page.
+Given the size and construction of the manuscript, its production required at least 150 sheep.
+The parchment has a distinctive blue color produced using indigo dye, derived from an indigotin-bearing plant material, either Indian indigo or woad.
+Due to the similar chemical compositions of all indigo dyes, art historians are unable to determine the source of the blue dye.
+The dye was likely applied to the parchment using a brush, before it was stretched and dried.

-The gilded lettering in the manuscript was given its gold sheen by the application of gold leaf over an adhesive, such as gum, egg white, fig sap, fish collagen, or a glue byproduct of parchment making.
-The text was outlined in black or brown ink, which can be attributed to an iron-tannate ink that was common for the manuscript's estimated time and place of creation.
+The text is written in right-to-left Kufic script, which is characterized by sharp angles and the absence of vowel markings.
+There is a perceptible column of letters on the right side of each folio and unconnected letters are split between lines, which are more common features of quranic manuscripts from this period.
+The gilded lettering was produced by the application of gold leaf over an unidentified adhesive, which could be gum, egg white, fig sap, fish collagen, or a glue byproduct of parchment making.
+The text was outlined in black or brown, using an iron-tannate ink that was commonly available at the estimated time and place of creation.
 The ink was used to "tidy up" the feathery edges of the gold leaf.
-Each sura was demarcated into groups of twenty verses using rosettes made from either silver leaf or silver ink.
-The verse markers were also detailed with red paint, which were thought to have come from either lac or safflower.
-Curiously, several pages of the manuscript have been completely or partly stripped of the golden letters.
-These erasures seem to go beyond correcting scribal mistakes as encountered regularly elsewhere.
+Each sura of text was arranged into groups of twenty verses, with boundaries demarcated using rosettes made from either silver leaf or silver ink.
+Detailing was added to the verse markers using red paint, derived from either lac or safflower.
+Several pages have been completely or partly stripped of their golden letters.
+These erasures seem to go beyond correcting scribal mistakes, as encountered regularly in other quranic manuscripts.

-The Blue Qur'an is one of the largest manuscripts to exist, the work measures H. 11 15/16 in.
-(30.4 cm), W. 15 13/16 in.
-(40.2 cm).
-The codex is in a horizontal state, rather than the traditional vertical format.

 History

+Map of the Umayyad Caliphate in 750 CE.
+Mashhad is in Khurasan, west of and equidistant from Merv and Herat.